 Step Five – Keeps Sets to a Minimum

-Avoid participating in countless reps and sets to pack on muscle.
+If you really want to pack on muscle, avoid doing countless reps and sets.
 Muscle growth is an outcome of a stimulus forced on a particular muscle group.
 Once the muscle has been stimulated, it can’t stimulate any further, the work is done.
-The actual muscle growth process takes place away from the gym when you are feeding your muscles nutrients and allowing it to rest.
+Excessive reps and sets are pointless.
+The actual muscle growth process takes place away from the gym when you are feeding your muscles nutrients and allowing them to rest.

 Step Six – Use Lower Reps With Heavier Weight

-To pack on muscle you must constantly challenge your body.
+The real key is to constantly challenge your body with progressive overload if you really want to pack on muscle.
 This means to use heavy poundage with few exercises, sets, and repetitions.
 Heavy weight and low repetitions target the growth fibers.
-The ideal growth rep range is 6 to 8.
-If you can’t do 6 reps, then the weight is too heavy.
-If you can do more than 8 reps, then the weight is too light.
+The ideal growth rep range is 8 to 10.
+If you can’t do 8 reps, then the weight is too heavy.
+If you can do more than 10 reps, then the weight is too light.

 The body can adapt to stress rather quickly.
-Therefore, it’s important to constantly challenge your body to force it to grow.
+Therefore, it’s important to constantly shock your body to force it to grow.
 You need to increase your reps or poundage each and every training session.
-Once an 85 pound bench press goes beyond 8 reps, it’s time to add a 5-pound plate on each side.
+Once an 85 pound bench press goes beyond 10 reps, it’s time to add a 5-pound plate on each side.

 Step Eight – Eat to Pack on Muscle